andreaswolf/fractor/packages/typo3-fractor/README.md

     ]);
 ```

-Have a look at all available rules [Overview of all rules](docs/typo3-fractor-rules.md)
+Have a look at all available rules: [Overview of all rules](docs/typo3-fractor-rules.md)

 ## Usage